How you can help us

 The amount of beds are limited, so if you are willing to stay in a tent (in warmer seasons) that makes it easier to be able to come and stay with us, but we do have some spaces indoors available.

-Please take into account that we cannot yet easily accept families with children as volunteers and that, if you want to stay here, we have a minimum stay of 14 days.
-No pets.
-Sorry.
+Please take into account that we cannot yet easily accept families with children as volunteers and that, if you want to stay here, we have a minimum stay of 14 days but prefer even longer.
+We also cannot accept pets and our community is entirely alcohol and drugs free.
 Please have a look at either of the following pages for more information:

 What to bring: